culdadarius/Meditation-App/README.md

 ![image](https://user-images.githubusercontent.com/72509291/158209040-cbc0ddf1-8b10-45d1-9952-d2baf05db991.png)

-You pick one of the time-lapses and hit the start button .When you do this the video in the background starts and you will feel like meditating in the rain.
+You pick one of the time-lapses and hit the play button .When you do this the video in the background starts and you will feel like meditating in the rain.

 And if you press the red button with the sun the application background will turn into this: